You might not think about the condition of your home until you consider moving – but what’s best?

 Some properties might be in good or fair condition throughout but have a bathroom that leaves a lot to be desired.
 In this instance, a new bathroom might cost circa £5,000 to re-do.
 A potential buyer will not only see the cost involved in having to re-do the bathroom but they’ll also put a value on the hassle of having to do the work, meaning they might think it appropriate to take as much as £10,000 or even £15,000 off of your asking price on the basis that the bathroom needs renovating.

-Not only is the question of whether it is worth renovating your house before selling unique to each property in Chiswick, but it is also unique to everyone, their circumstances, and plans.
+Not only is the question of whether it is worth renovating your house before selling unique to each property, but it is also unique to everyone, their circumstances, and their plans.

 What renovations are worth doing before selling?

 It is often the case that there are small renovations worth doing before selling.
-We’ve pulled together a list of those places we’d suggest you focus some attention on before selling your property in Chiswick:
+We’ve pulled together a list of those places we’d suggest you focus some attention on before selling your property:

 - Fix any leaking taps